ismail2202/airbnb-eda-project/README.md

 Airbnb EDA Project

 This project explores Airbnb listings in New York using data from InsideAirbnb.
-The goal was to understand listing distribution, pricing, reviews, and host behavior using Python, pandas, and seaborn.
+The goal was to understand listing distribution, pricing, reviews, and host behaviour using Python, pandas, and seaborn.

 Key Questions Answered
 - What are the most common room types?